 Executing in this way will allow your team to develop systems that feel right for the organization rather than forcing team members into unfamiliar procedures that feel foreign and atypical.

 Lastly, it’s important to consider standardization through every aspect of the business, including service.
 Systematized service and response can reduce the number of truck rolls by ensuring that the service team has all the required information before issuing support.

 When things are consistent, regular customers will also learn how your department operates, what information the team needs to render effective service, and what happens after all relevant details have been submitted.

 Customers entering into a service contract with your team are choosing (with their wallets) to extend their relationship with your organization.

-However, it’s important to note that basic maintenance and repair services may not be enough to keep post-sale relationships afloat over a long period of time.
-If your customers can’t justify the spend, they may choose to discontinue the service contract.
+However, it’s important to note that basic maintenance and repair services may not be enough to keep post-sale relationships afloat over a long period.
+If your customers can’t justify the spending, they may discontinue the service contract.

-This often happens when companies review their expenses and find that the service contract they’ve purchased costs more than it would to simply repair or replace equipment when it malfunctions.
+This often happens when companies review their expenses and find that the service contract they’ve purchased costs more than it would to repair or replace equipment when it malfunctions simply.

 Most integrators present maintenance contracts like a security blanket by positioning themselves as experts on call when something goes wrong.
 But if equipment rarely fails and a system is fairly new, what justification does a company have to pay for contracted maintenance over an extended period?

 This is why it’s critical to elevate your service offering to something that goes beyond basic maintenance and on-call support.
 For example, savvy integrators might also offer any of the following services: